berops/claudie/docs/input-manifest/input-manifest.md

   Currently, only Ubuntu 22.04 AMD64 images are supported.

-- `diskSize`
+- `storageDiskSize`

-  Size of the disk on the nodes in the nodepool.
+  Size of the storage disk on the nodes in the nodepool in `GB`.
+The OS disk is created automatically with predefined size of `100GB` for kubernetes nodes and `50GB` for Loadbalancer nodes.

+  Default value is `50`, minimum value is `50`.
+Value is used only for compute nodes.

+  This field is optional, however, if compute nodepool does not define it, default value is used for creation of storage disk.
+Control nodepools and Loadbalancer nodepools ignore this field.

 - `autoscalerConf` [Autoscaler Configuration](#autoscaler-configuration)